Rideau Canal: Commissariat Building

 The Commissariat Building is the oldest stone building still standing in Ottawa.
-It was built in 1827 as a storehouse for the British Military in Upper Canada.
+It was built in 1827 as a storehouse and offices for the Commissariat, the supply and services division of the British Military.
 The building has three floors, a secure vault, two sets of staircases, and a block and tackle on the front for hauling goods into the upper floors.
 After being divided into workshops and residential apartments, the Commissariat Building has housed the Bytown Museum since 1917.

 Parliament Hill was intended to be the site of a fortress, to be called Citadel Hill, where the canal ended at the Ottawa River.

 Skateway

-In winter, a section of the Rideau Canal passing through central Ottawa becomes officially the world's largest and second longest skating rink.
+Since the winter of 1970–71, the section of the Rideau Canal passing through central Ottawa has been re-purposed as what is officially the world's largest and second longest skating rink.
 The cleared length is 7.8 km and has the equivalent surface area of 90 Olympic ice hockey rinks.
 It runs from the Hartwells Lockstation at Carleton University to the locks between the Parliament Buildings and the Château Laurier, including Dow's Lake in between.
 It serves as a popular tourist attraction and recreational area and is also the focus of the Winterlude festival in Ottawa.
-In 2023, unseasonably warm weather prevented the opening of the Skateway for Winterlude.
+In the winter of 2022-2023, unseasonably mild weather prevented the opening of the Skateway for Winterlude.
 Beaver Tails, a fried dough pastry, are sold along with other snacks and beverages, in kiosks on the skateway.
-Kiosks were removed in early 2023 due to the resulting lack of tourism.

-In January 2008, Winnipeg, Manitoba, achieved the record of the world's longest skating rink at a length of 8.54 kilometres but with a width of only 2 to 3 metres wide on its Assiniboine River and Red River at The Forks.
+Kiosks were removed in early 2023 due to the resulting lack of tourism.In January 2008, Winnipeg, Manitoba, achieved the record of the world's longest skating rink at a length of 8.54 kilometres but with a width of only 2 to 3 metres wide on its Assiniboine River and Red River at The Forks.
 In response, the Rideau Canal was rebranded as "the world's largest skating rink".
 The Rideau Canal Skateway was added to the Guinness Book of World Records in 2005 for being the largest naturally frozen ice rink in the world.
+As of 2023, the Streetview feature of Google Maps allows you to "skate" the length of the skateway.